-16.1 Data tables
+8.1 Data tables

-Measurement data is primarily stored in data tables within serial flash.
+Measurement data is primarily stored in data tables within SRAM.
 Data is usually erased from this area when a program is sent to the data logger.
-Final-data memory for the CR350 is organized in 4 KB sectors.
-Each sector is rated for 100,000 serial flash erases.

 During data table initialization, memory sectors are assigned to each data table according to the parameters set in the program.
 Program options that affect the allocation of memory include the Size parameter of the DataTable() instruction, the Interval and Units parameters of the DataInterval() instruction.
 The data logger uses those parameters to assign sectors in a way that maximizes the life of its memory.
-See the CRBasic Editor help for detailed instruction information and program examples: https://help.campbellsci.com/crbasic/cr350/
+See the CRBasic Editor help for detailed instruction information and program examples: https://help.campbellsci.com/crbasic/cr6/